Crub

 Seafood on the Corso: Where Cava de' Tirreni Meets the Tyrrhenian Tradition

 Corso Umberto I is Cava de' Tirreni's principal artery, a long medieval-influenced arcade street where the town's civic and commercial life converges.
 It is not the kind of address you associate with destination dining in Campania, a region whose seafood reputation is anchored further south along the Amalfi Coast or in the port neighbourhoods of Naples.
 That is precisely what makes a Michelin-recognised seafood kitchen at number 123/125 worth paying attention to.
-Crub sits where everyday town life and considered fish cookery intersect, a position that places it in a specific and underrepresented tier of southern Italian dining.
+Crub sits where everyday town life and considered fish cookery intersect, a position that places it in a distinct tier of southern Italian dining.

 Raw Preparation and the Craft of Restraint

 Southern Italian seafood kitchens divide broadly into two camps: those that cook aggressively, building flavour through heat, tomato, and aromatics, and those that treat the raw product as primary, where the skill lies in how little you do.
-Crub's seafood orientation and its position in the €€ price bracket suggest a kitchen operating in the latter mode, where sourcing discipline and handling technique carry more weight than elaborate saucing.
+Crub's seafood orientation and its position in the €€€ price bracket suggest a kitchen operating in the latter mode, where sourcing discipline and handling technique carry more weight than elaborate saucing.

 This approach has a long tradition along the Tyrrhenian coastline.
 Raw preparations in Campania, including marinated anchovies, raw prawns dressed with olive oil and citrus, and lightly cured fish crudi, depend entirely on the quality of the catch and the precision of the prep.
 A crudo served badly, with oxidised fish or heavy-handed acid, collapses the entire premise.
 Done with attention, the same dish communicates sea temperature, catch freshness, and the character of local olive oil simultaneously.
 This is the standard against which raw-leaning Campanian kitchens are measured, and the Michelin Plate across two consecutive years suggests Crub is meeting it.

 Italy's most decorated seafood addresses, including Uliassi in Senigallia on the Adriatic, have built their reputations partly on the discipline of knowing when not to cook.
 The Adriatic and Tyrrhenian traditions differ in species and technique, but the shared principle holds: the raw bar is where a kitchen's honesty is most exposed.
-At the €€ tier, Crub occupies a pragmatic position, bringing that craft orientation to a price point accessible to the town's residents and to travellers moving through the Salerno province interior.
+At the €€€ tier, Crub occupies a pragmatic position, bringing that craft orientation to a price point accessible to the town's residents and to travellers moving through the Salerno province interior.

 Where Crub Sits in Cava de' Tirreni's Dining Picture